ol6959/CS3620_project/README.md

     4. Create databases by running sql files under TuneTracker/app schema.sql analytic_views.sql
+        (DO NOT RUN sample_data.sql yet until we have importing song data)

     5. Update all the import python scripts under TuneTracker/app to match your SQL user login.
 It should look something like this before: db = mysql.connector.connect(